icsom/proxmark3/README.txt

 This Fork highly is Experimental!!

-   * added possibility to write direct to a Legic Prime Tag (MIM256/1024) without using values from the 'BigBuffer' -> 'hf legic writeRaw <addr> <value>' (both in Hex)
+   * added possibility to write direct to a Legic Prime Tag (MIM256/1024) without using values from the 'BigBuffer' -> 'hf legic writeRaw <addr> <value>'
    * added possibility to decrease DCF values at address 0x05 & 0x06 on a Legic Prime Tag DCF-value will be pulled from the BigBuffer (address 0x05 & 0x06) so you have to load the data into the BigBuffer before with 'hf legic load <path/to/legic.dump>' & then write the DCF-Values (both at once) with 'hf legic write 0x05 0x02'

 NOTICE:
 (2014-03-26)